thameezb/docs/content/en/docs/release-info/matrix/2022-5-x-compat-matrix.md

 ---
 title: Armory Platform Compatibility Matrix for 2022.05 (LTS)
 linkTitle: 2022.05 LTS Armory Platform Compatibility
-description: "The compatability matrix describes all the supported functionality and integrations for a Long Term Stable (LTS) release line."
+description: "Information about support and compatibility for the Armory Platform for 2022.05 (LTS)."
 ---

 <!-- If you don't want to make markdown tables manually, use something like https://www.tablesgenerator.com/markdown_tables#